 This item contains no animal products and is suitable for vegetarians and vegans.

-Use the same suggestions given for supporting your reproductive system (questions 2 and 3) as they will also support healthy libido and sexual stamina.
+Use the same suggestions given for supporting your reproductive system (questions 1 and 2).
 If you would like to make your own powdered formula, use equal parts of kapikacchu, amalaki, ashwagandha, shatavari, and gokshura, add to warm milk or ghee, and take in the morning and evening.
 In Ayurveda, both milk and ghee are considered to be natural aphrodisiacs, which further supports your intention.3

 Kapikacchu powder can be added to warm water or warm milk, and you can enjoy this at any time in the day or evening.
 Stress Ease is another option: this formula combines kapikacchu with ashwagandha, shatavari, brahmi/gotu kola, and guduchi (among other herbs), and it is a rejuvenating and nourishing formula that helps you cope with stress.

-Kapikacchu is a nervine and a tonic, and both qualities support the nervous system.4 Kapikacchu is a natural source of levodopa, or L-dopa, which is a precursor to the neurotransmitter dopamine.
+Mucuna is a nervine and a tonic, and both qualities support the nervous system.4 Mucuna is a natural source of levodopa, or L-dopa, which is a precursor to the neurotransmitter dopamine.
 This is a technical way to say that it can help you feel calm and relaxed.

-Add the powder to a cup of warm milk and a little honey; the combination with milk and honey will enhance kapikacchu’s restorative qualities.5 You can use ghee as an alternative to milk if you desire.
-Ghee will also support kapikacchu’s restorative qualities.
+Add the powder to a cup of warm milk and a little honey; the combination with milk and honey will enhance mucuna’s restorative qualities.5 You can use ghee as an alternative to milk if you desire.
+Ghee will also support mucuna’s restorative qualities.
 Take it at night to fully experience the herb’s rejuvenative effects: the herb will work while your body sleeps.

 Stress Ease tablets are another option: the majority of the herbs in the formula – kapikacchu, ashwagandha, brahmi/gotu kola, guduchi, and gokshura – are all excellent for supporting a healthy nervous system.